ctrlaltdeleon/infinitygauntlet/career/metron/README.md

   - Protected can be used to make the variable/function available in all classes that extend the current class including the parent class.
 - "What is an XOR?"
   - If both values are equal, return 0, if not, return 1.
+- "What is an abstract class?"
+  - A type of interface but not really, not strict, but something for classes to base off of.
 - "What is an interface?"
   - An interface is a programming structure/syntax that allows the computer to enforce certain properties on an object (class).
   - For example a vehicle interface has a `start_engine()` method in which classes car, truck, and motorcycle share.